gchinna/cheatsheats/git.md

 # Git cheatsheet

 ### add and commit:
-    git commit -am 'check in comment' ==> new files and folders are not staged.
+    git add . ==> stage all modified, deleted and new files and folders git commit -m "check in comment"
   OR
-    git add . ==> stage all modified, deleted and new files and folders git commit -m "check in comment"
+    git add . && git commit -m 'check in comment' ==> new files and folders are not staged.
+  OR
+    git add -A && git commit -m "checkin comment"  ==> stage and commit all files, including newly added files

 ### push commited changes to remote/master:
     git push -u origin master